oracle/truffleruby/doc/user/truffleruby-additions.md

 ## Truffle methods

-TruffleRuby provides these non-standard methods that provide additional functionality.
+TruffleRuby provides these non-standard methods that provide additional functionality in the `TruffleRuby` module.

-`Truffle.graal?` reports if the Graal compiler is available and will be used.
+`TruffleRuby.graal?` reports if the Graal compiler is available and will be used.

-`Truffle.native?` reports if TruffleRuby has been ahead-of-time compiled.
+`TruffleRuby.native?` reports if TruffleRuby has been ahead-of-time compiled.
 In practice this implies that the SubstrateVM is being used.

-`Truffle.sulong?` reports if TruffleRuby has the Sulong interpreter for C extensions available.
+`TruffleRuby.sulong?` reports if TruffleRuby has the Sulong interpreter for C extensions available.

-`Truffle.revision` reports the source control revision used to build TruffleRuby.
+`TruffleRuby.revision` reports the source control revision used to build TruffleRuby.

-`Truffle.full_memory_barrier` ensures lack of reordering of loads or stores before the barrier with loads or stores after the barrier.
+`TruffleRuby.full_memory_barrier` ensures lack of reordering of loads or stores before the barrier with loads or stores after the barrier.

 ## Polyglot programming